Start planning your trip

 Picture courtesy of ©Studio Ghibli

-The park can be accessed within about one hour by train from Nagoya, and about three hours by bullet train from Tokyo.
+The park can be accessed within about one hour by train from Nagoya, and about three hours from Tokyo by using the bullet train to Nagoya and changing to a regular train at Nagoya Station.

-The park consists of five areas, each of them representing Studio Ghibli’s famous works.
-Three of these have opened as of 2022.
-The areas reproduce scenes from Ghibli classics, and visitors will feel as though they’ve actually stepped into a Studio Ghibli movie.
-Ghibli-themed architecture, food and photo spots can be enjoyed in each area.
+The park consists of five areas, each of them reproducing scenes from Ghibli classics, and visitors will feel as though they’ve actually stepped into a Studio Ghibli movie.
+Ghibli-themed architecture, food, and photo spots can be enjoyed in each area.

 Ghibli Park